Retrograde amnesia: Traumatic events

 RA can occur without any anatomical damage to the brain, lacking an observable neurobiological basis.
-Primarily referred to as psychogenic amnesia or psychogenic fugue, it often occurs due to a traumatic situation that individuals wish to consciously or unconsciously avoid through intrapsychic conflicts or unconscious repressions.
-The onset of psychogenic amnesia can be either global (i.e., individual forgets all history) or situation specific (i.e., individual is unable to retrieve memories of specific situations).
+Primarily referred to as dissociative amnesia or dissociative fugue, it often occurs due to a traumatic situation that individuals wish to consciously or unconsciously avoid through intrapsychic conflicts or unconscious repressions.
+The onset of dissociative amnesia can be either global (i.e., individual forgets all history) or situation specific (i.e., individual is unable to retrieve memories of specific situations).

-Patients experiencing psychogenic amnesia have impaired episodic memory, instances of wandering and traveling, and acceptance of a new identity as a result of inaccessible memories pertaining to their previous identity.
+Patients experiencing dissociative amnesia have impaired episodic memory, instances of wandering and traveling, and acceptance of a new identity as a result of inaccessible memories pertaining to their previous identity.

 Recent research has begun to investigate the effects of stress and fear-inducing situations with the onset of RA.
 Long-term potentiation (LTP) is the process by which there is a signal transmission between neurons after the activation of a neuron, which has been known to play a strong role in the hippocampus in learning and memory.
 Common changes in the hippocampus have been found to be related to stress and induced LTP.
 The commonalities support the idea that variations of stress can play a role in producing new memories as well as the onset of RA for other memories.
 The amygdala plays a crucial role in memory and can be affected by emotional stimuli, evoking RA.

 Studies of specific cases, such as 'AMN', support evidence of traumatic experiences as a plausible cause of RA.
 AMN escaped a small fire in his house, did not inhale any smoke, and had no brain damage.
 Nevertheless, he was unable to recall autobiographical knowledge the next day.
 This case shows that RA can occur in the absence of structural brain damage.

 After a traumatic head injury, emotional disturbances can occur at three different levels: neurological, reactionary, and long-term disturbances.
 Neurological disturbances can change emotional and motivational responses.
 Reactionary disturbances effect emotional and motivational responses as well, but reflect the failure to cope with environmental demands.
 Someone with this might withdraw from the environment that they are placed in because they no longer know how to handle the cognitive resources.